NaregAmirianMegan/Equimap/README.md

     pip install -r requirements.txt

-Test your application locally:
+Test the application locally:

     python main.py

-Visit `localhost:8080` to view your application running locally.
-Press `Control-C` from command line when you are finished.
+# Now open the index.html file in the templates folder to test the project and view the front-end

 When you are ready to leave your virtual environment: